mscharmann/sexrecevo/jg_cpp/README.md

 * *mut_rate*: The mutation rate, the absolute number of mutations per generation is calculated as $$ n\_muts =mut\_rate * 2 * pop\_size * genome\_size $$
 * *mut_mb*: male bias of the mutation rate, this parameter can change how the absolute number of mutations is divided between males and females.
+At each generation the number of mutations are drawn from a poisson distribution and are then divided between males and females.
 $$ n\_muts\_f = n\_muts * \frac{1}{mut\_mb + 1} $$
 $$ n\_muts\_m = n\_muts - n\_muts\_f $$